React: Functional, Class, and Pure Components

 Replace Gatsby inline styles with an external stylesheet when needed, weighing render speed, caching, CSS Modules, styled‑components, and cleaner output.

 Based in Brighton, I offer expert web development services in the South East.
-With 21+ years' experience, I deliver tailored, future‑proof solutions.
+With more than 20 years of experience, I deliver tailored, future‑proof solutions.

 Although an extremely useful aspect of Gatsby, source maps cause a performance hit as well as leaving your source exposed.
 Here is how to turn them off!